Console-Quest/ConsoleQuestPhaser/README.md

 ### Player

-The player character is controlled using the W, A, S, and D keys.
-The player can...
+The player character is controlled using the W, A, S, and D keys

 ### Monsters

-Monsters are AI-controlled entities that...
+Monsters are AI-controlled entities that chase the player based on their speed.

 ### Scenes